tuchangwei/Blog/source/aboutme/index.md

 ---

 # Overview
 I am a reliable senior mobile developer.
-I can make your iOS&Android Apps Elegant, Smooth, Funny and Great.
+I can make your iOS and Android Apps Elegant, Smooth, Funny and Great.

+I started writing apps in 2011, then I graduated in 2012 and got my Master's Degree, I guess I started remote work officially in 2013 when my girl was born until now.
+I like tasting the new technology, for example, I switched to Swift language immediately when the Swift 0.1 released.
+And I wrote my first Android app with Kotlin language before the Google officialy announced the Kotlin language as the first-class language on Android.
+I forgot when I started using Vim to write code but I can't leave it now.
+RxSwift let me think everything as a stream, it also let me understand SwiftUI and Combine framework fast.

 My Strengths:
 ✅ 100% Job Success
 ✅ 100% satisfaction from clients